"We strive to give our clients more than they expect."

 The Client's Role

 Prospective clients should apply for representation by completing an initial application.
 This is the first step in the Clinic’s consideration of whether or not to accept the client.
 The completed application should be scanned and emailed to firstname.lastname@example.org or faxed to 214-768-1760 or mailed to SMU Dedman School of Law, Small Business and Trademark Clinic, P.O.
 Box 750116, Dallas, TX 75275-0116.
+Please keep in mind that there is a WAITING LIST for Clinic legal services.

-After the in–person interview, the Clinic Director, in consultation with the student attorney who conducted the interview, will make a decision about whether the applicant will be accepted as a client.
+After the in–person interview, the Clinic Director, in consultation with the associate member who conducted the interview, will make a decision about whether the applicant will be accepted as a client.
 Once a prospective client has been tentatively accepted, the client must enter into a formal engagement agreement with the Clinic and pay an administrative fee of $25.00.
 At that point, the applicant will become a client of the Clinic.

-Clients are expected to communicate with the assigned student attorney in a timely manner, including reviewing drafts of documents and attending any necessary meetings.
+Clients are expected to communicate with the assigned associate member in a timely manner, including reviewing drafts of documents and attending any necessary meetings.
 While there is no fee for services (other than the $25.00 administrative fee), clients will be responsible for paying all costs or filing fees required by applicable governmental entities (such as the filing fees mandated by the IRS or the application fees required by the Patent & Trademark Office and the Copyright Office), along with any related out-of-pocket expenses incurred by the Clinic.

 Importantly, we do not give legal advice or answer questions unless and until the person seeking advice is a client who has been formally accepted by the Clinic, has signed the engagement letter, and has paid the $25.00 administrative fee.
 Any comments or information provided prior to or outside the formal Clinic-client relationship (including as part of the telephone screening and in-person interview) do not constitute the giving of legal advice and do not operate to create an attorney-client relationship.